June 2019 News*The RRR has moved! Now located on 7 acres in Nampa, Idaho!

 Our ranch began when we first met a llama at the county fair.
 We were taken in by how tall they were, and by how calm they were.
-We made some inquiries, and soon my son was enrolled in the 4H program showing llamas!
+We made some inquiries, and soon my kids were enrolled in the 4H program showing llamas!
 Shortly thereafter, we acquired our first llama, Indian Peaks Trident, at a silent auction during a llama show.
 Suddenly, we were the owners of ‘livestock’.
 We couldn’t keep him at our house in the suburbs, so we looked into property.
 That led to a 5 acre ranchette in Elizabeth, Colorado.
 Within the first year, we added more llamas and chickens.
 We found a nice 35 acre parcel close by, but soon realized that with the scarcity of water and constant drought conditions in Colorado, we would need to relocate.

 What Do We Do